 Coping with isolation

-Staying in hospital in a single room can be lonely.
+You may be worried about feeling lonely if you need to stay in hospital in a single room for your treatment.
 It can help to talk to your nurses about your worries.
 They can reassure you.

 You will still be able to call the nurses if you need anything.
 They will just need to limit the time they are with you so they are not exposed to too much radiation.

 You might be able to take in some personal items, such as a mobile phone, books or magazines, to help fill your time.
 After radioactive liquid treatment, your personal items might become contaminated with radioactivity due to your sweat.
 So they may suggest not bringing too many items in and nothing of value.
 The room will have a television and a phone.